-Higher intakes of choline have been associated with a reduced risk of heart disease (
+Higher intake of choline is associated with a reduced risk of heart disease (

-However, the evidence on this topic is mixed.
+However, evidence is mixed.

 It’s also needed for the process that synthesizes DNA, which is important for brain function and development (

 In a 6-month study, giving phosphatidylcholine to people with early Alzheimer’s disease modestly improved memory in one small subgroup (

 However, there are only a few studies on this in humans.

 Some evidence suggests choline may play a role in the development and treatment of certain mental health disorders.

 These levels are also used as an indicator for certain mood disorders, and choline supplements are sometimes used to treat bipolar disorder (

 One study found that choline therapy improved symptoms of mania in individuals diagnosed with bipolar disorder (

 However, there are currently not many studies available on this.

-However, for most of these, the relationship is not clear and research is ongoing (50).
+However, for most of these, the relationship is not clear and research is ongoing (

-Liver DiseaseAlthough choline deficiency results in liver disease, it’s not clear whether intakes lower than the recommended levels lead to an increased risk of liver disease.
+Although choline deficiency results in liver disease, it’s unclear whether intakes below the recommended levels increase your risk of liver disease.